Student Success Center

-For the fall 2021 semester, students will have the opportunity to work with peer tutors, academic progress monitors, supplemental instruction leaders, and professional staff.
+For the spring 2022 semester, students will have the opportunity to work with peer tutors, academic progress monitors, supplemental instruction leaders, and professional staff.
 Our services will primarily be conducted in person, but we will also be supporting remote learning for students who request it.
 Please view the information below for additional information on our programs or feel free to reach out to us with any questions you may have!

 We've put together some helpful information for students regarding online classes, remote learning, and also how to stay well during these unprecedented times.

 The Peer Tutoring Program provides support for coursework outside the areas covered by the Math Center and Writing Center.
 Available to all undergraduate students for most 100-200 level courses, students can request a 1:1 tutor.
 All tutors have excelled in the courses they support earning at least an “A-”, are trained, and enjoy supporting their fellow students.